When you flick off a switch or turn off the radio, the quiet night reveals itself. Luciana Bellini looks at the space created by darkness and silence…

 Of course, silence is not a new concept – it is something deeply human, a biological need we have all had for thousands of years.
 Harnessing silence can be used as a way to rest our over-stimulated nervous system and to help it deal with the constant flow of information and sound that we experience every day.

 These periods of quiet help us to restore our cognitive resources, as the energy we normally use for external communication is channelled inwards.
 Silence feeds our imaginations and enhances concentration.
 When used in conjunction with mindfulness practices, it can allow us to reach ‘inner silence’, where we’re able to observe and process even the most difficult and uncomfortable of thoughts.
-There are few things more vital to our emotional and physical wellbeing than the silence of a quiet mind.
+There are few things more vital to our emotional and physical wellbeing than space created by darkness and silence.